mathewa6/MathJax-Node-Accessibility-Demo/readme.md

       `errorMsg`-attribute (appended if success = 0):
       the value will contain an error message.
       `html`-attribute (appended if success = 1):
       the value will contain *HTML* strings packed into an array.
+Each value must be unescaped, e.g with decodeURI().

 ## cURL Commands